yellowdog/python-examples/README.md

 ## Mustache Directives in Worker Pool Properties

 Mustache template directives can be used within any property value in TOML configuration files or Worker Pool JSON files.
 See the description [above](#mustache-template-directives) for more details on Mustache directives.
-This is a powerful feature that allows Worker Pools to be parameterised by supplying values on the command line or via environment variables.
+This is a powerful feature that allows Worker Pools to be parameterised by supplying values on the command line, via environment variables, or via the TOML file.

 An important distinction **only** when using Mustache directives within Worker Pool JSON documents is that each directive **must be preceded by a `__` (double underscore)** to disambiguate it from Mustache directives that are to be passed directly to the API.
 For example, use: `__{{username}}` to apply a substitution for the `username` variable.